-As discussed in section 3c, the zonal mean PV gradient in either layer is a robust feature of equilibrium; it remains roughly constant as the forcing is raised.
-In contrast, the heat flux required to achieve baroclinic adjustment rises linearly with the forcing; 3 shows that it is approximately the difference between the imposed temperature gradient and the known (robust) equilibrated temperature gradient.
-Therefore, for m2 to transport all the heat required at equilibrium, (4.5) shows that its corresponding PV gradient must rise with the driving.
-Thus we expect the wave PV gradient corresponding to wavenumber 2 to exceed the constant zonal mean value \overline{Q}y at some forcing.
+As discussed in section 3c, the zonal-mean PV gradient in either layer is a robust feature of equilibrium; it remains roughly constant as the forcing is raised.
+In contrast, the heat flux required to achieve baroclinic adjustment rises linearly with the forcing; Fig. 3 shows that it is approximately the difference between the imposed temperature gradient and the known (robust) equilibrated temperature gradient.
+Therefore, for m2 to transport all the heat required at equilibrium, we see from (4.5) that its corresponding PV gradient must rise with the driving.
+Thus, we expect the wavy PV gradient corresponding to wavenumber 2 to exceed the constant zonal mean value \overline{Q}{y} at some forcing.
 At this threshold, the shorter wave will break and saturate.
 Furthermore, (4.5) shows that the PV gradient for m1 will rise more slowly with heat transport than the PV gradient for m2.
-Thus wavenumber 1 will have a higher saturation level the above methodology on the current case of $\delta = 1.3$, and it yields approximately the same saturation level for m2 as is observed in the nonlinear simulations.
+Thus wavenumber 1 will have a higher saturation level than wavenumber 2's threshold; wavenumber 2 will break before wavenumber 1 does.
+We have tested the above theory on the current case of $\delta = 1.3$, and it yields approximately the same saturation level for m^2 as is observed in the nonlinear simulations.

 Note that this method is based only on robust features of the equilibrium, primarily the equilibrated temperature gradient.
 Once the dominant wave is determined, we can estimate the equilibrated temperature gradient as the critical gradient of the modified flow relative to this dominant wave.
 It turns out, however, that the critical gradients of the equilibrated flow are similar to those of the initial (Hadley) state.
-Fig. 1 gives the critical temperature gradient for m1 in the Hadley flow as approximately 19K; in Fig. 2 at equilibrium the value is 21K on average in Regime C. From the same figures, m2's critical gradient in the Hadley state is approximately 14K, with an equilibrated value of 12K on average in Regime B. Thus, using only the initial (Hadley) flow, and robust measures of the equilibrium, one should be able to determine which wave will dominate the heat transport at equilibrium and what will be the approximate temperature gradient for a wide range of forcings.
+Figure 1 gives the critical temperature gradient for m1 in the Hadley flow as approximately 19 K; in Fig. 2 at equilibrium the value is 21 K on average in Regime C. From the same figures, m2's critical gradient in the Hadley state is approximately 14 K, with an equilibrated value of 12 K on average in Regime B. Thus, using only the initial (Hadley) flow, and robust measures of the equilibrium, one should be able to determine a priori which wave will dominate the heat transport at equilibrium and what will be the approximate temperature gradient for a wide range of forcings.

 b.
-Wave Breaking
+Wave breaking

 In a system at high driving, exactly how does m1 grow to dominate over m2 as a function of time?
-The selection of a longer, less unstable wave in a multi-wave system has been documented at equilibrium by other authors (see Introduction).
+The selection of a longer, less unstable wave in a multiwave system has been documented at equilibrium by other authors (see the introduction).
 However, the evolution of such a system to equilibrium is rarely described.

 We consider the case $\delta = 1.3$ and $\Delta T^{\dagger} = 50$ K, which falls into Regime T. This forcing has been selected because it is large enough for wave saturation to occur, yet small enough that the process evolves slowly so as to be discernible.
-Because it is in the Transition Regime, this case has the additional interest of being slightly more complicated than others, a point which we will discuss later in this section.
+Because it is in the transition regime, this case has the additional interest of being slightly more complicated than others, a point that we will discuss later in this section.
 Results from other forcings within Regime T are qualitatively similar to that considered here.
 Evolution to equilibrium in Regime C shows the same major features as in the case here and will not be shown.